What to Know About a Puli

 Patellar Luxation

-A common knee problem in dogs, patellar luxation is a misalignment of the knee joint.
+A common congenital knee problem in dogs, patellar luxation is a misalignment of the knee joint.
 Symptoms include carrying the affected limb for a few steps, a bow-legged or knocked-knee appearance, and shaking a limb before use.
 Surgery may be necessary in moderate-to-severe cases.

 Degenerative Myelopathy